camunda/camunda-docs/docs/self-managed/console-deployment/configuration/ssl.md

 ### Configure SSL certificate

-SSL can be configured declaratively by setting the respective properties, e.g. (make sure that the provided certificate path is accessible from the container, e.g. via a mounted volume):
+SSL can be configured declaratively by setting the respective properties.
+For example, ensure the provided certificate path is accessible from the container, via a mounted volume, etc.:

 ```
 SERVER_SSL_ENABLED=true